 The bad thing about this type of authority is that it ends at the position.
-Outside of the scenario where the authority is present, the person mean absolutely nothing to each other.
+Outside of the scenario where the authority is present, the person means absolutely nothing to the other.
 There is no sense of loyalty towards the person when the roles are diminished.
 If the subordinate moves to a department, he/she never has to listen to his/her ex-boss even if the boss really needs something.
 That repertoire outside of the relationship was never set.

-Position Authority is Based in Fear
+Position Authority is Based on Fear

 What is Personal Authority

-In contrast to positional authority, personal authority has a deeper feel and could be more effective in the long run.
+In contrast to positional authority, the personal authority has a deeper feel and could be more effective in the long run.
 If you want a definition, personal authority is the trust to speak experience and knowledge into someone else’s life.
 Unlike positional authority, personal authority builds trust, loyalty, and deeper connections with those that you have influence over.
-This knowledge help me to earn respect regardless of rank within society.
+This knowledge helps me to earn respect regardless of rank within society.

 In order to be more personal, you have to genuinely care about the people you seek to serve.
 You must also have genuine expertise in the area you intend to influence.
 If you want to be a personal authority at work, you have to make sure that you care about the people around you and have knowledge of what you speak when you do speak.
-This type of leadership deeply impacts the people around you because you care for their well being, not your status.
+This type of leadership deeply impacts the people around you because you care for their well-being, not your status.
 You’ll begin to be the person people look to for advice regardless of your position.